 2. What do you like best about being a test participant with UserTesting?

 Lisbeth: It benefits everyone.
 I’ve been on both sides of development, and when you’re in the thick of creating a site it’s easy to lose perspective.
 Things that seem blatantly obvious to the user are invisible to the project team simply because you’re too close to really gauge usability.
 From a user perspective, it’s a way to make a little extra money that also ultimately helps people to build better sites.

 3. How important to you is your Recent Average Rating?

-Lisbeth: It’s the variable by which I define my own excellence, and the marker which assures me whether I’m on track o need to step up my game.
-What I especially like is that it’s now based on the last 12 tests--something that keeps all testers striving towards perfection.
+Lisbeth: It’s the variable by which I define my own excellence, and the marker which assures me whether I’m on track or need to step up my game.
+What I especially like is that it’s now based on the last 12 tests—something that keeps all test participants striving towards perfection.